muratk3n/thirdwave/en/README.md

 GDP, even if the goods rot on the shelf and tons of toxic waste are released in the process.
-In fact, a country can increase its GDP by dumping toxic waste into the streets and then spending billions of dollars to clean it up.
-GDP also does not deduct welfare costs.
-Money spent feeding people is counted the same as profits earned selling supercomputers on world markets.
+In fact, a country can increase its GDP by dumping toxic waste into the streets and then spending billions of dollars to clean it up...

 Consequently, populous countries generate considerable economic activity simply by existing.
 Even a nation caught in a Malthusian